 - Since the time of that paper, validation has come from dozens of papers.Doctors writing in the European review for medical and pharmacological sciences had this to say over a seemingly new weapon surgeons could use to make surgery more successful.

 Application of ‘regenerative medicine’ has given a new hope to surgeons for the treatment of several chronic diseases and disorders including severe orthopedic conditions.
-There are a myriad of orthopedic conditions and injuries that presently have limited therapeutic treatments and could benefit from new developing therapies in regenerative medicine with the help of stem cell therapy
+There are a myriad of orthopedic conditions and injuries that presently have limited therapeutic treatments and could benefit from new developing therapies in regenerative medicine with the help of stem cell therapy.(12)

 In other research doctors confirmed that stem cell therapy for bone regeneration worked outside of surgery.

-This was acknowledged in November 2015: Researchers in China reviewing the use of mesenchymal stem cells say stem cells may be a primary way used to cure bone injury and other woundings in the near future.8
+This was acknowledged in November 2015: Military university researchers in China reviewing the use of mesenchymal stem cells in the medical journal Biological research say:

-- Doctors find that a combination of adipose-derived mesenchymal stem cells and Platelet Rich Plasma regenerated bone mineral matrix in animal model (regrew bone).9 This was reconfirmed in reported animal studies – researchers found that Fat (adipose) based MSC and PRP stimulated the articular extracellular matrix and reduced damaging inflammation in dogs with osteoarthritis.10
+A study published in the Journal of orthopaedic surgery and research found that Fat (adipose) based MSC and PRP stimulated the articular extracellular matrix and reduced damaging inflammation in dogs with osteoarthritis.(15)